 Playing to the strengths

-Like the rest of MidState Arc, our behavioral services team are advocates for individuals.
+Like the rest of MidState Arc, our behavioral services team are advocates for people.
 We know that every person with IDD has unique strengths that can let them shine: our job is to help identify and nurture these strengths.
 We call this our strength-based lens.
-We use it to help individuals and those around them see what they can offer the world.
-This strength-based lens also helps individuals identify and overcome behavior that might interfere with the development of their potential and goals.
+We use it to help people and those around them see what they can offer the world.
+This strength-based lens also helps people identify and overcome behavior that might interfere with the development of their potential and goals.

 Working with the whole person

 Behavioral supports are woven throughout all other MidState Arc services.
-Our behavioral support staff is in contact with families and organizations where individuals volunteer or work, in order to get feedback and make firsthand observations.
-This allows us to see individuals in context, putting us into position to remove obstacles limiting their full development.
+Our behavioral support staff is in contact with families and organizations where people volunteer or work, in order to get feedback and make firsthand observations.
+This allows us to see people in context, putting us into position to remove obstacles limiting their full development.